Rayg00nchik/zabbix-one/Templates/Virtualization/VMware/vCenter Appliance/README.md

 ## Overview

-A simple template to monitor status of vCenter Appliance Components by Zabbix that works without any external `SCRIPT`s.
+A simple template to monitor status of vCenter Appliance Components by Zabbix that works without any external scripts.
 The template uses vCenter REST API instead of SNMP to obtain data.

 ## Requirements